Comment on this post to suggest an agenda item for future CFR meetings.

 We will become a more visible entity at MGH and provide information to our researchers.

-We will expand our membership to encompass all departments.
+We have now expanded our membership to encompass all departments.

 In 2004, ECOR amended its policy to allow elected, active research professors to have representation on the council.
 Under the current system, 2 representatives per academic rank are elected and serve 3 year terms.

-Welcome to the MGH PhD Steering committee web site.
-Learn about our work and communicate your ideas about how to keep MGH a great place for PhD research.
+Welcome to the MGH Committee on Fundamental Research (CFR) web site.
+Learn about our work and communicate your ideas about how to keep MGH a great place for fundamental research.